 Because of never update in Storage, a lot of space is wasted there.
 To optimize the disk usage run :py:meth:`CodernityDB.database.Database.compact()` or :py:meth:`CodernityDB.index.Index.compact()` method.

-During insert into database, incomming data is passed to make_key_value functions in all indexes in order of adding or changing them in database.
-On query operations function make_key is called to get valid key for the given index.
-So having more indexes affects write speed, but does not affect read speed at all.
+During insert into database, incomming data are passed to make_key_value functions in all indexes in order of adding or changing them in database.
+On query operations function make_key is called in order to get valid key for the given index.

 Interested in speed?
 Visit :ref:`speed` showcase.